leberknecht/DndFileUploadBundle/README.md

 }
 ```

-If you want the uploaded files to be persisted, run:
+If you want the uploaded files to be persisted in your database, run:
 ```bash
 app/console doctrine:schema:update --force
 ````